-Making your workout a priority and finding ways to fit it into your schedule will offer you a host of health benefits, help you lose weight, and make you feel like you’ve got your mojo back.
+Making your workout a priority and finding ways to fit it into your schedule will offer you various health benefits, help you lose weight, and make you feel like you’ve got your mojo back.

-Working out will be a lot easier if you view it as a gift you give to yourself versus a distasteful activity you have to get through.
-Think about your health and vitality — by working out, you are treating yourself as a priority and coming from a place of self-love.
+Getting workout motivation will be a lot easier if you view it as a gift you give to yourself rather than a distasteful activity you have to get through.
+Think about your health and vitality — by working out, you are treating yourself as a priority, and it’s coming from a place of self-love.

 Studies show that regular exercise changes the brain to improve memory and thinking skills.
-So if you’re using the excuse that work is taking over too much for you to have time to work out, think of your workout as a part of your work day.
+So if you’re using the excuse that work is taking too much of your time to work out, think of your workout as a part of your workday.
 You’re helping your brain be sharper at work.

 “Healthy exercise is valuable not only for the maintenance of good physiologic function of the body, but also mental clarity, and the feeling of good health.” -Paul Dudley White, MD

-Once you’re ready to make your fitness goals a priority and give yourself the gift of regular exercise routines, how do you implement your workout plans into your daily life?
+Once you’re ready to make your fitness goals a priority and give yourself the gift of regular exercise routines, how do you include your workout plans in your daily life?

-Here are 10 ways to boost your workout motivation.
+Here are 13 ways to boost your exercise motivation.
 These strategies will help you keep your fire for working out going strong.

 1. Commit to Your Calendar

-2. Start Your Day with 20 Minutes for Your Workout
+2. Start Your Day With a 20 Minute Workout

-You may have great intentions for working out after work or during a lunch hour, but inevitably other commitments will encroach into that time and kill your workout motivation.
+You may have great intentions of working out after work or during a lunch hour, but inevitably other commitments will encroach into that time and kill your workout motivation.

-If you get on up and knock out your workout first thing, you reap the benefits all day long of that energy boost.
+If you get on up and knock out your workout first thing, you reap the benefits of that energy boost all day long.
 This workout could be a morning walk or hitting the yoga mat right when you get out of bed.

 Our brains crave variety.
-If you are stuck in the rut of the same old workout, it might be time to stretch yourself.
+If you are stuck in the rut of the same old workout routine, it might be time to stretch yourself.